One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

 \section{{}From Randomized Advice to Quantum Advice}

-In Section \ref{sec:QFA/n}, we have studied the behaviors of 1rfa's that are augmented with randomized advice.
-In particular, we have shown in Corollary \ref{rand-det-rfa} that randomized advice is much more useful than deterministic advice for 1rfa's.
-In a similar fashion, we can supply randomized advice to assist 1qfa's and discuss how much randomized advice can enhance the recognition power of the 1qfa's.
-By extending randomized advice further to quantum advice, we will examine a situation surrounding 1qfa's in the presence of quantum advice and then consider how to make the most of the quantum advice to strengthen the computational power of the 1qfa's.
+In Section \ref{sec:reverse-random-advice}, we have witnessed the extraordinary power of 1rfa's when augmented with appropriate randomized advice.
+In particular, we have shown in Corollary \ref{rand-det-rfa} that randomized advice is much more useful for 1rfa's than deterministic advice is.
+In a similar fashion, we want to supply randomized advice to assist 1qfa's and we will discuss how much randomized advice enhances the recognition power of the 1qfa's.
+Next, we will extend randomized advice further to {\em quantum advice}.
+After examining a situation surrounding the 1qfa's in the presence of quantum advice, we will consider how to make the most of the quantum advice to strengthen the computational power of the 1qfa's.